Jump to content

 Do you still prefer a red wine?

-You can choose red wines with intense aromas, good acidity and low tannins such as: Chianti from the italian region Toscana and wines made from Barbera or Pinot Noir grapes.
+You can choose red wines with intense aromas, good acidity and low tannins such as: Chianti from the italian region Tuscany and wines made from Barbera or Pinot Noir grapes.

 See our Pinot Noir selection